NeuraByte-UCSD-ITS/nutrirate/README.md

 **Alternate Hypothesis:** The missingness of Rating does depend on the protein amount in the recipe.

-**Test Statistic:** The absolute difference of mean in of the recipe of the distribution of the group without missing ratings and the distribution of the group with missing descriptions.
+**Test Statistic:** The absolute difference in mean of the distribution of the group without missing ratings and the distribution of the group with missing ratings.

 **Significance Level:** 0.05